What is NIST 800-171 and how does it differ from NIST 800-53?

-LEM satisfies this requirement through Network Time Protocol server synchronization.
-LEM also includes a predefined correlation rule that monitors for time synchronization failures.
+SEM satisfies this requirement through Network Time Protocol server synchronization.
+SEM also includes a predefined correlation rule that monitors for time synchronization failures.

 3.3.8 – Protect audit information and audit tools from unauthorized access, modification, and deletion.

-LEM helps satisfy this requirement through the various mechanisms outlined in this post: Log & Event Manager Appliance Security and Data Protection.
+SEM helps satisfy this requirement through the various mechanisms outlined in this post: Security Event Manager Appliance Security and Data Protection

 3.3.9 – Limit management of audit functionality to a subset of privileged users.

-As per the response to 3.3.8, LEM provides role-based access control, which limits access and functionality to a subset of privileged users.
+As per the response to 3.3.8, SEM provides role-based access control, which limits access and functionality to a subset of privileged users.